theupdateframework/python-tuf/docs/tuf-rfc.md

 ## Repository Layout

-Repositories use a filesystem like lay out.
+Repositories use a file system like layout.
 This is done for two purposes:

 - To give mirrors an easy way to mirror only some of the repository